What is an Emergency Alert?

 - EMUI 11 and older OS versions: Settings and search for “emergency alerts” OR Settings > Sounds & vibration > More settings > Cell broadcasts.
 Make sure the “Extreme threats” and “Severe threats” toggles are on

-I can't receive Emergency Alerts?
+If you can't receive Emergency Alerts

 Reasons you might get an Emergency Alert